Swoop graphic

 Modbus logo

 Modbus is a widely used communication protocol in industrial automation and control systems.
 Developed by Modicon (now Schneider Electric) in 1979, Modbus has become a de facto standard in the industry due to its simplicity, reliability, and open nature.
-It allows for communication between electronic devices, enabling the transfer of data between controllers, sensors, and various other industrial equipment.
+It enables communication between electronic devices, allowing data to be transferred among controllers, sensors, and other industrial equipment.

 Network connections between devices